ROWAN LEGAL

 • Illness/Disability

 • Disabled employees are entitled to special protection.
 Moreover, the employer is obliged to ensure certain special working conditions for these employees.
-Employers employing a certain percentage of disabled employees are entitled to a special state grant.
+The employer is obliged to excuse the employee's absence from work during the period when the employee is declared temporarily unable to work.

 • Location Of Work/Mobility